bobvandenberge/Workshop-2016-CleanCode/README.md

 # Workshop-2016-CleanCode
-Slides for the 2 hour clean code workshop/presentation.
+Slides for the clean code workshop/presentation.